 Sonja Steptoe serves as client development manager at O’Melveny & Myers LLP, an international law firm based in Los Angeles.
 Prior to joining O’Melveny in 2007, Steptoe served as a senior correspondent and deputy news director for Time magazine for five years following a successful career in sports journalism.
 She earned degrees in economics and journalism at the University of Missouri and a law degree from Duke University.

 A two-time All-American at Notre Dame, Christopher Zorich was inducted into the College Football Hall of Fame in 2007.
 He played in the NFL for seven seasons.
 Zorich received a bachelor of arts in American Studies as well as his law degree from Notre Dame.
 After working at a law firm for four years and then devoting time to his foundation, which provides scholarships and other financial assistance to students and families in the Chicago area, Zorich recently returned to his alma mater to serve as the manager of student welfare and development.

 The Commission will meet again in Washington, D.C. on Monday, Oct.
 27, 2008.

-Audio podcast of the first session (mp3, rss podcast), “Academic Integrity: Report on the NCAA Academic Performance Program and the recommendations to improve academic performance of men’s basketball players.”
+Audio podcast of the first session (mp3), “Academic Integrity: Report on the NCAA Academic Performance Program and the recommendations to improve academic performance of men’s basketball players.”
 Georgia Tech men’s basketball coach Paul Hewitt and NCAA officials discuss the impact of the academic reforms with commission members.

-Audio podcast of the second session (mp3, rss podcast), “NCAA Infractions: An examination of trends, recommendations to restructure penalties, and challenges.”
+Audio podcast of the second session (mp3), “NCAA Infractions: An examination of trends, recommendations to restructure penalties, and challenges.”
 Panelists Josephine Potuto, Gene Marsh, Mike Glazier, and Chad McEvoy discussed NCAA penalties for major rules violations and the principles that should drive any potential changes.